hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/146_the_common_bases_of_hinduism.md

 of I the race, and so long as that remains, there is no power under the sun that can kill the race.
-All the tortures and miseries of the world will pass over without hurting us, and we shall come out of the flames like Prahlâda, so long as we hold on to this grandest of all our inheritances, spirituality.
+All the tortures and miseries of the world will pass over without hurting us, and we shall come out of the flames like Prahlāda, so long as we hold on to this grandest of all our inheritances, spirituality.
 If a Hindu is not spiritual I do not call him a Hindu.
 In other countries a man may be political first, and then he may have a little religion, but here in India the first and the